xl-s/ShallowLearning/report.md

 In contrast, a single tri-class classifier completes the task in one step, distinguishing the 3 classes at the same time.

 #### 2.1.2 Hypothesis
-The team hypothesised that a 2-part binary architecture would be more suitable for the problem.
-We theorised that classification task of (1) Normal vs Infected and; (2) Covid vs Non-Covid is quite different.
-The model will probably have to consider different sets of structures for task (1) and (2).
+The team hypothesised that a 2-part binary architecture would be more suitable for the problem as classification task of (1) Normal vs Infected and; (2) Covid vs Non-Covid is quite different.
+The model will probably have to consider different sets of structures for tasks (1) and (2).
 For example, the model might be concerned with finer details in the radiograph in task (2) while considering larger structures for task (1).

 To this end, we chose to work with a 2-part binary architecture.